-Colonial Revival residential structures in Miracle Mile North are a mix of single-story bungalows, two-story houses and apartment buildings.
+Colonial Revival residential structures in Banning Park are a mix of single-story bungalows and two-story houses.
 The style regularly uses hipped, notched or gabled roofs (gables nearly always oriented to the sides of the structure) and symmetrical facades.
-Porches are rare and doorways are generally demarcated by simple pilasters and decorative crowns.
+Porches are always dimimutive, if present at all and doorways are generally demarcated by simple pilasters and decorative crowns. .
 Windows are usually multi-paned and bay windows are common.
-Decorative shutters are common.
-More decorative versions of Colonial Revival, such as Adam Revival, Federal Revival or Georgian Revival may integrate Neo-classical design motifs such as quoins and dentil brackets.
-Simplified and modest bungalows also abound in the HPOZ, leading the way toward the emerging Minimal Traditional style of the Early Modern period.
+Colonial design themes mentioned above are also present on later Ranch houses though often in a simplified form

-- · Symmetrical Facades, and occasional L-plan - Basic rectangular shape - Hipped or side-facing gable roof - Multi-pane double-hung windows, often adorned with shutters - Central entrance usually adorned with pediments and decorative crown - Diminutive or no front porch - High-style variants may use dormers, quoins, dentils and full-height classical columns - Two or three-color paint schemes with house body often in light or white tones.
+- Symmetrical Facades, and occasional L-plan - · Basic rectangular shape - · Hipped or side-facing gable roof - Multi-pane double-hung windows, often adorned with shutters - Central entrance usually adorned with pediments and decorative crown - Diminutive or no front porch - · High-style variants may use dormers, quoins, dentils and full-height classical columns - Two or three-color paint schemes with house body often in light or white tones.
 Doors finished in bright accent color.